n-royy/udacity-capstone/README.md

 # Udacity - Cloud DevOps Engineer - Capstone

+## Project Document

+- <a href="WORKFLOW_OF_PROJECT.md">Project Document</a>

-## App reference
+## Reference

-I created a source for an app that was linked to https://github.com/jenkins-docs/simple-node-js-react-npm-app
+I created a source for this app that was linked to https://github.com/Yvad60/blog-code-references/tree/setup-jest-and-react-testing-library